zhouzhouyi-hub/I-learn-LLVM/TBAA/README.md

 x and y have same type 'int', store to x[i] in line 7 may affect the values in y, we can not optimize the load of y outside of the loop.

-Now we see how LLVM actually do to optimize above code:
+Now we see how LLVM actually do to optimize above code by invoking:

 $clang++ -S -O -emit-llvm tbaa3.cpp

 We get tbaa3.ll which is in form of LLVM IR (LLVM IR is a low-level intermediate representation used by the LLVM compiler framework)

 ## References